SteveMLC/empire_tycoon/documentation/PLAYER_PROGRESSION.md

 ## Game Progression Overview

-Empire Tycoon implements a multi-layered progression system that guides players from small-scale hustling to managing a vast business empire.
-The game balances short-term gratification with long-term strategic planning through carefully designed progression mechanics.
+Empire Tycoon features a dynamic, multi-layered progression system combining traditional tycoon mechanics with advanced systems such as the Platinum Points (PP) & Vault, and an active, event-driven risk layer.
+Players advance from humble beginnings to global dominance, navigating both positive and negative events, unlocking powerful upgrades, and making strategic use of the platinum economy.
+The progression is designed for deep engagement, meaningful choices, and replayability.

 ## Starting Point